SamJ26/csharp-and-dotnet-lectures/lecture_01/lecture.md

 #### String

 - Represents sequence of characters
-- Always **immutable**
+- Always **immutable** = each operation that appears to modify a string actually creates a new string
 - Literal is denoted by double-quotes: `"string value"`
-- Equality operators are defined to compare the values of string objects, not references
+- **Equality operators are defined to compare the values of string objects**, not references
+- For extensive string manipulation use `StringBuilder` instead of `String`

 ---